perses/perses/docs/dac/cue/variable/list.md

-# Static List Variable builder
+# List Variable builder

-The Static List Variable builder helps creating static list variables in the format expected by Perses.
+The List Variable builder helps creating list variables in the format expected by Perses.

+!!! warning
+	This lib is not meant for direct usage in DaC, as List variables are not standalone objects (they embed a plugin part).
+	This lib should be used by plugin developers to develop wrappers for their variable plugins - as it was done for official plugins.

 ## Usage